-Prohibiting Dangerous AI Capabilities
+Prohibiting Dangerous Al Capabilities

 The regulator would have the power to enforce prohibitions on specific high-risk Al behaviours, ensuring that even models operating below regulatory thresholds do not engage in hazardous activities.
 These would constitute the unacceptable risk thresholds that governments have committed to identify in the Seoul agreement.
+If a developer breaks these prohibitions, the regulator is empowered to take away their licenses, delete their Al systems, and even criminally pursue them.
 These prohibited capabilities include:

-- No Superintelligent Als: Al systems must not surpass human intelligence in general tasks. - No Unbounded Als: Al systems for which a robust safety case cannot be made regarding capabilities of concern should not be developed or deployed, ensuring they remain predictable and controllable. - No Environmental Breakout: Al systems must not escape their designated environments or access external systems or networks, even with authorisation, if the regulator deems the degree or scope unsafe by design. - No Als Improving Als: Al systems should not improve or develop other Al systems, particularly those not directly written by humans.
+- No Superintelligent Als: Al systems must not surpass human intelligence in general tasks. - No Unbounded Als: Al systems for which there are no safety cases (robust arguments for why the Al won't use the capabilities of concern) should not be developed or deployed, ensuring they remain predictable and controllable. - No Environmental Breakout: Al systems must not be able to escape their designated environments or access external systems or networks, even with authorisation, if the regulator deems the degree or scope unsafe by design. - No Als Improving Als: Al systems should not improve or develop other Al systems, particularly those not directly written by humans.